jdocter/Denoising-Autoencoder-Classification/README.md

 Classifier
 ----------

-The classifier *θ* is built off of the intermediate representation *z* of the denoising autoencoder as shown in Figure \[fig:multitask\].
+The classifier *θ* is built off of the intermediate representation *z* of the denoising autoencoder as shown in.
 After encoding noisy input, a separate task is added (classification) that contributes the encoder weights independently from the decoder.
 Usually, this task consists of one fully connected layer that produces a prediction *y*′∈*Y*.
 Ultimately, both the classification loss (squared loss) and reconstruction loss propagate backwards and contribute to encoder weights.

 <img src="images/full_model.png" />